 He tried again.

 Nothing.
+So at least it wasn't made in China.
 He pulled his hand up, trying to get a better angle.

 "Bel, I swear, if you pull that up another inch, you're going to dislocate my shoulder," she hissed.
 "You done yet?"

 "We're going to have to find a locksmith," he announced sourly.
-American handcuffs.
-Seriously, what the hell did they make them out of?
 "There's one a few blocks East."

 "Come on, be realistic.
 I can't last a few blocks chained to you."

 "Cut off your own hand."